Search

 Terminal information and tips

-The best way to get to and from the airport to the city centre
+The best way to get to and from the airport

 Public transportation

-Taxis, rideshares and driving
+Taxis, rideshares, and driving

 Security queues

-Pearson is notorious for its long security queues, so this is one airport where you definitely want to arrive early.
-I'd recommend at least two hours before domestic flights and three hours before international flights.
-Pro tip: You can check the security queue waiting times on the airport's website.
+Pearson is notorious for long security queues, so make sure to arrive early at this airport.
+I’d recommend arriving at least two hours before domestic flights and three hours before international flights.

 Preclearance